 In a little German town, an old man is telling a weird story to Francis (Frederich Freher).
 A woman who Francis claims is his fiancée, Jane (Lil Dagover), walks by.
 Francis tells the old man that he has a far stranger story to tell.

 Francis and his friend Alan (Hans Heinrich von Twardowski)--both rivals for the affections of Jane Osen--go to see the fair.
-Meanwhile, the mysterious Dr Caligari (Werner Krauss) goes to the town clerk, after a license to show his attraction at the fair, a man called Cesare (Conrad Veidt) who is in a permanent trance.
+Meanwhile, the mysterious Dr Caligari (Werner Krauss) goes to the town clerk, after a license to show his attraction, a man called Cesare (Conrad Veidt) who is in a permanent trance.
 The clerk angers Caligari with his high-handedness.
 That night, the clerk is stabbed to death.

 The next day, the friends arrive at the fair.
 They go to see Caligari and his somnambulist.
 Caligari commands Cesare to awake, and claims that Cesare can tell fortunes.
 Alan asks for a fortune and Cesare claims he will die before dawn.
 Sure enough, before dawn, Cesare stabs him to death.